27 Problems of a three-element generating system of a two-dimensional set

 With $k_1 + k_2 + k_3 = 0$ follows

-\[ \begin{align} \newoverline{\delta_1\alpha}^{((1))} + \newoverline{\delta_2\alpha}^{((2))} + \newoverline{\delta_3\alpha}^{(3)} &= \alpha\left(\mathbf{r}\right)\frac{2i}{d}\Big[-\cos\left(\frac{k_1 + k_2}{2}d\right)\sin\left(\frac{k_3}{2}d\right) + \cos\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_2d}{2}\right)\sin\left(\frac{k_3d}{2}\right)\Big]\nonumber\\ &= \alpha\left(\mathbf{r}\right)\frac{2i}{d}\sin\left(\frac{k_3}{2}d\right)\Big[\cos\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_2d}{2}\right) - \cos\left(\frac{k_1 + k_2}{2}d\right)\Big]\nonumber\\ &= \alpha\left(\mathbf{r}\right)\frac{2i}{d}\sin\left(\frac{k_3}{2}d\right)\Big[\cos\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_2d}{2}\right) - \cos\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_2d}{2}\right)\nonumber\\ &+ \sin\left(\frac{k_1d}{2}\right)\sin\left(\frac{k_2d}{2}\right)\Big]\nonumber\\ &= \alpha\left(\mathbf{r}\right)\frac{2i}{d}\sin\left(\frac{k_1}{2}d\right)\sin\left(\frac{k_2d}{2}\right)\sin\left(\frac{k_3d}{2}\right) \stackrel{\text{i.
-A.}}{\not=} 0.\tag{27.125}\label{eq:thuburn_op_deriv_0} \end{align} \]
+\[ \begin{align} \newoverline{\delta_1\alpha}^{((1))} + \newoverline{\delta_2\alpha}^{((2))} + \newoverline{\delta_3\alpha}^{(3)} &= \alpha\left(\mathbf{r}\right)\frac{2i}{d}\Big[-\cos\left(\frac{k_1 + k_2}{2}d\right)\sin\left(\frac{k_3}{2}d\right) + \cos\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_2d}{2}\right)\sin\left(\frac{k_3d}{2}\right)\Big]\nonumber\\ &= \alpha\left(\mathbf{r}\right)\frac{2i}{d}\sin\left(\frac{k_3}{2}d\right)\Big[\cos\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_2d}{2}\right) - \cos\left(\frac{k_1 + k_2}{2}d\right)\Big]\nonumber\\ &= \alpha\left(\mathbf{r}\right)\frac{2i}{d}\sin\left(\frac{k_3}{2}d\right)\Big[\cos\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_2d}{2}\right) - \cos\left(\frac{k_1d}{2}\right)\cos\left(\frac{k_2d}{2}\right)\nonumber\\ &+ \sin\left(\frac{k_1d}{2}\right)\sin\left(\frac{k_2d}{2}\right)\Big]\nonumber\\ &= \alpha\left(\mathbf{r}\right)\frac{2i}{d}\sin\left(\frac{k_1}{2}d\right)\sin\left(\frac{k_2d}{2}\right)\sin\left(\frac{k_3d}{2}\right) \stackrel{\text{in general}}{\not=} 0.\tag{27.125}\label{eq:thuburn_op_deriv_0} \end{align} \]

-This operator also satisfies the condition Eq.
-So (27.103) not.
-However, one continues the calculation with $k_1 + k_2 + k_3 = 0$:
+This operator also does not satisfy the condition Eq.
+(27.103).
+However, one continues the calculation, again using $k_1 + k_2 + k_3 = 0$:

 \[ \begin{align} & \newoverline{\delta_1\alpha}^{((1))} + \newoverline{\delta_2\alpha}^{((2))} + \newoverline{\delta_3\alpha}^{(3)} = \alpha\left(\mathbf{r}\right)\frac{2i}{d}\sin\left(\frac{k_1}{2}d\right)\sin\left(\frac{k_2d}{2}\right)\sin\left(\frac{k_3d}{2}\right)\nonumber\\ &= \alpha\left(\mathbf{r}\right)\frac{2i}{d}\sin\left(\frac{k_1}{2}d\right)\sin\left(\frac{k_2d}{2}\right)\sin\left(-\frac{k_1 + k_2}{2}d\right) = -\alpha\left(\mathbf{r}\right)\frac{2i}{d}\sin\left(\frac{k_1}{2}d\right)\sin\left(\frac{k_2d}{2}\right)\sin\left(\frac{k_1 + k_2}{2}d\right)\nonumber\\ &= -\alpha\left(\mathbf{r}\right)\frac{2i}{d}\sin\left(\frac{k_1}{2}d\right)\sin\left(\frac{k_2d}{2}\right)\left[\sin\left(\frac{k_1}{2}d\right)\cos\left(\frac{k_2}{2}d\right) + \cos\left(\frac{k_1}{2}d\right)\sin\left(\frac{k_2}{2}d\right)\right]\nonumber\\ &= -\alpha\left(\mathbf{r}\right)\frac{2i}{d}\left[\sin\left(\frac{k_2}{2}d\right)\sin\left(\frac{k_1}{2}d\right)^2\cos\left(\frac{k_2}{2}d\right) + \sin\left(\frac{k_1}{2}d\right)\cos\left(\frac{k_1}{2}d\right)\sin\left(\frac{k_2}{2}d\right)^2\right]\nonumber\\ &= -\alpha\left(\mathbf{r}\right)\frac{i}{d}\left[\sin\left(k_2d\right)\sin\left(\frac{k_1}{2}d\right)^2 + \sin\left(k_1d\right)\sin\left(\frac{k_2}{2}d\right)^2\right]\nonumber\\ &= -\alpha\left(\mathbf{r}\right)\frac{i}{d}\left[\sin\left(k_2d\right) + \sin\left(k_1d\right) - \sin\left(k_2d\right)\cos\left(\frac{k_1}{2}d\right)^2 - \sin\left(k_1d\right)\cos\left(\frac{k_2}{2}d\right)^2\right]\nonumber \end{align} \] \[ \begin{align} &= -\alpha\left(\mathbf{r}\right)\frac{i}{d}\Big[\sin\left(k_2d\right) + \sin\left(k_1d\right) - \sin\left(k_2d\right)\cos\left(k_1\right) - \sin\left(k_1d\right)\cos\left(k_2d\right) + \sin\left(k_2d\right)\sin\left(\frac{k_1}{2}d\right)^2\nonumber\\ & + \sin\left(k_1d\right)\sin\left(\frac{k_2}{2}d\right)^2\Big]\nonumber\\ &= -\alpha\left(\mathbf{r}\right)\frac{i}{d}\Big[\sin\left(k_2d\right) + \sin\left(k_1d\right) - \sin\left[\left(k_1 + k_2\right)d\right] + \sin\left(k_2d\right)\sin\left(\frac{k_1}{2}d\right)^2 + \sin\left(k_1d\right)\sin\left(\frac{k_2}{2}d\right)^2\Big]\nonumber\\ &= -\alpha\left(\mathbf{r}\right)\frac{i}{d}\Big[\sin\left(k_2d\right) + \sin\left(k_1d\right) - \sin\left(-k_3d\right) + \sin\left(k_2d\right)\sin\left(\frac{k_1}{2}d\right)^2 + \sin\left(k_1d\right)\sin\left(\frac{k_2}{2}d\right)^2\Big]\nonumber\\ &= -\alpha\left(\mathbf{r}\right)\frac{i}{d}\Big[\sin\left(k_2d\right) + \sin\left(k_1d\right) + \sin\left(k_3d\right) + \sin\left(k_2d\right)\sin\left(\frac{k_1}{2}d\right)^2 + \sin\left(k_1d\right)\sin\left(\frac{k_2}{2}d\right)^2\Big]\nonumber\\ &= -\left(\newoverline{\delta_1\alpha}^{(1)} + \newoverline{\delta_1\alpha}^{(2)} + \newoverline{\delta_1\alpha}^{3}\right) - \alpha\left(\mathbf{r}\right)\frac{i}{d}\Big[\sin\left(k_2d\right)\sin\left(\frac{k_1}{2}d\right)^2 + \sin\left(k_1d\right)\sin\left(\frac{k_2}{2}d\right)^2\Big] \end{align} \]